MerginMaps/docs/src/dev/mergince.md

 Follow these steps to run local <MainPlatformName /> instance.

 ### Start docker containers
-Provided that `docker` and `docker-compose` are installed on your host, running Mergin Maps stack should be as simple as running `docker-compose`.
-However, before doing that you would need to [configure](#configure) your server setup via environment variables in <GitHubRepo desc=".prod.env" id="MerginMaps/server/blob/master/.prod.env" /> file.
+Provided that `docker` and `docker-compose` are installed on your host, running <MainPlatformName /> stack should be as simple as running `docker-compose`.
+However, before doing that you would need to [configure](#configure-environment) your server setup via environment variables in <GitHubRepo desc=".prod.env" id="MerginMaps/server/blob/master/.prod.env" /> file.

 Once configured, you can run:
 ```shell